 What are Apron Dresses?

-Apron dresses are essentially aprons that can be worn over long sleeves, a shirt and can be their own stand-alone outfit.
+An apron dress looks elegant and is essential that can be worn over long sleeves, a shirt and can be their own stand-alone outfit.
 They are great because they can be thrown over a nicer garment for easy cleaning, but they can also be worn as “play” clothes without anything underneath.
 Dresses can be made with embroidery and are great for hot days in the kitchen or when working outside.

-Most people think of old-fashioned housewives when they think of aprons, but aprons are not just for homemakers and not just for women!
+Most people think of an old-fashioned garment for housewives when they think of aprons, but aprons are not just for homemakers and not just for women!
 Historically, men wore aprons for a variety of crafts from blacksmithing to tanning.
 They were even parts of some knights’ uniforms!

 Today, men often wear aprons for grilling, but there are also many regular cooking and crafting aprons available in men’s styles- ruffles and polka dots are no longer the only available options.
 Solid aprons can give off a professional look for both men and women while others with simple patterns or graphics can show off a sense of personal style.

 Traditional children’s aprons were called pinafores.
-Any parent can attest to the fact that children can find a way to make anything and everything messy!
-Instead of getting out a new outfit every time a child ate or drank anything, played outside, or did any arts and crafts projects, parents used to just put an easily-cleaned pinafore over their kids’ clothes.
+Any parent can attest to the fact that young children can find a way to make anything and everything messy!
+Instead of getting out a new garment every time a child ate or drank anything, played outside, or did any arts and crafts projects, parents may find a concrete solution to just put an easily cleaned pinafore over their kids’ clothes or school uniform.
 As washing and drying became easier and children’s clothing became mass-produced, pinafores were left behind.

 While pinafores have not started to make a comeback (except in Alice in Wonderland costumes) mini aprons are.
 Any kid who enjoys painting or cooking can benefit from wearing an apron like their parents or older siblings!
 Since aprons are available in many sizes, there is sure to be a size to fit your budding artist or chef.
-Children’s aprons also come in a wide variety of colors and patterns for both boys and girls that can also match their shoes.
+Children’s aprons come in a wide variety of colors and patterns like stripes or shapes for both boys and girls that can also match their shoes.

-Aprons are back, not a century-old in terms of fashion, and they are not just for housewives!
+Aprons are back, not a century-old in terms of fashion, and they are not just for stay at home women!
 They are perfect for any home cook, anyone who loves to grill, and anyone who wants to try a new, messy craft.
 Our favorite is the Syntus 2 Bib Apron because it will keep you clean and dry while cooking, cleaning, or crafting.
-The two-pack means you will always have a clean apron, and the variety of available colors will keep you looking stylish no matter what you are doing!
+The two-pack means you will always have a clean apron, and the variety of available colors will keep you looking stylish!

 Keep checking back because we at ComproGear plan to develop our own aprons, and we guarantee they will be the best around!